ChrisKlimpke/VykViewKit/README.md

 Please refer to the document VykFootViewSDK-2021-10-06.pdf for details on how to use the VykFootView SDK Now includes an new method getSDKexpiry

+Version 1.0.8 is the VykViewKit built using Xcode12